 - Active Data Center

-A data center and the TE and SM processes in it where the database workload runs.
+A data center and the Transaction Engine (TE) and Storage Manager (SM) processes in it where the database workload runs.
 A database requires at least one active data center, containing at least one TE and at least one SM.

 - Asynchronous Commit

-All database changes are replicated asynchronously to an Asynchronous SM in a remote passive data center, without the database slowing down due to inter-datacenter delay in communication between remote locations.
+All database changes are replicated to a remote passive data center without the database slowing down because of inter-datacenter delay in communication between remote locations.
 In the event of a disaster, a recent, consistent snapshot of the database contents can be recovered and quickly put into service.

 The number of bytes per second that a network connection can transmit.